pavloskaralis/go-server/README.md

 # Go Server

-An Https Golang server with signup, login, and autologin routes.
+An Https Golang server with signup, login, and auto_login routes.

 ## Installation